aleksei-berezkin/fluent-streams/README.md

 [![NPM version](https://img.shields.io/npm/v/fluent-streams.svg)](https://www.npmjs.com/package/fluent-streams)
 [![Read the docs](https://img.shields.io/badge/docs-available-44cc11.svg)](https://aleksei-berezkin.github.io/fluent-streams-docs/)

-Fluent Streams is a JavaScript and TypeScript library offering a rich API for processing lazy [iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) (e.g., arrays, sets, and more).
+Fluent Streams is a JavaScript and TypeScript library that provides a rich API for lazily processing [iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) such as arrays, sets, and more.

 The core concept is the [Stream](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Stream.html), a lightweight, stateless wrapper around an iterable.
 Additionally, the library includes [Optional](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Optional.html), a construct for representing a value that may or may not exist.

 ## Install